How to Become Listed as a Court Interpreter in Maryland

-In accordance with Rule 16-819 (see Rule 16-819), the minimum requirements for interpreters seeking assignments in the Maryland Courts include the submission of an application form and attendance at a mandatory orientation workshop.
-Foreign language interpreters must also pass a written examination, an oral proficiency interview and an oral certification examination, if available in the target language.
+In accordance with Maryland Rule 1-333, the minimum requirements for interpreters seeking assignments in the Maryland courts include the submission of an application to attend the Introductory Workshop for Court Interpreter Candidates.
+After attending the Introductory workshop, interpreter candidates are invited to take a written examination in English, a language proficiency interview in English and foreign languages and attend a 2-day orientation for court interpreters.
 In addition, interpreters must swear or affirm compliance with the Maryland Code of Professional Conduct for Court Interpreters and must not have, in a state or federal court of record, a pending criminal charge or conviction on a charge punishable by a fine of more than $500 or imprisonment for more than six months, unless pardoned or expunged in accordance with the law.
 A background check will be conducted to determine compliance.
 The Administrative Office of the Courts currently does not certify and has no plans to certify translators in the future.

 In summary, anyone interested in working as a court interpreter for the Maryland State Judiciary must:

 - Attend a 1-Day Introductory Workshop on Court Interpreting.
 The next workshop will take place on Saturday, March 11, 2017.

 - After attending the Introductory workshop, interpreter candidates will need to:

 - Pass a language proficiency interview (LPI) in English and target languages once the written examination is passed.

 - Attend a mandatory 2-day Court Interpreter Orientation (non-language specific)